asifakonjee/Hyprland/README.md

 3. Copy the contents of usr to the respective folders fo /usr/share folder.
 Don't copy the folder and paste into /usr/share!
 It will also break your system.
 Copy the contents to the respective folder.
 4. Move ~/.config/rofi/simple.rasi to /usr/share/rofi/themes folder.
 5. Default layout is master (not dwindle) but you can change that in `~/.config/hypr/themes/simple/myColors.conf`
-6. If you are going to use Hyprland only then add these lines to `/etc/environment`
+6. Environmental Variables are set on hyprland.conf file.
+However, if you use Hyprland only you can also add these lines to `/etc/environment`.
+But this is optional.

 ``` bash
 MOZ_ENABLE_WAYLAND=1